jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 ### 2.1.
 How to Link against LibTorch

 Since you have installed pytorch in {{<href text="1.
 Environment" url="#1-environment" blank="false">}}, now you already have libtorch installed in your conda environment.
-Run this command, and you will get the cmake prefix path of pytorch:
+Run this command, and you will get the cmake prefix path of libtorch:

 ```bash {linenos=true}
 python -c "import torch;print(torch.utils.cmake_prefix_path)"